 Janice Simsohn Shaw

-Janice is an adept, high-energy facilitator with 20 years of experience training foundation and social change leaders to be better partners, listeners, and givers.
-She is a passionate and vocal advocate for the power of communal learning and proudly serves her clients by helping them move their work forward in meaningful ways.
-In the philanthropic sphere, Janice has designed and facilitated leadership development programs for Next Gen philanthropists and executive directors.
-As a consultant, Janice is proud to work with a healthy mix of non-profit organizations and philanthropic entities including family foundations and giving collaboratives.
-Her writing has been published on a topics including capacity building, investing in non-profit leaders, program-related investments, facilitation, and multi-generational philanthropy.
-Earlier in her career, she served the environmental field and the Jewish community, working for a number of non-profit organizations, and was a journalist and fact-checker.
+In the philanthropic sphere, Janice has designed and facilitated leadership development programs for Next Gen donors and executive directors.
+Her writing has been published on a range of topics including capacity building, investing in non-profit leaders, program-related investments, facilitation, and multi-generational philanthropy.
+Earlier in her career, Janice served the environmental field and the Jewish community, working directly for a number of non-profit organizations, and was both a journalist and fact-checker.

-Janice studied at Skidmore College and Oxford University, and has benefited greatly from training with the National Outdoor Leadership School, the Interaction Institute for Social Change, Race Forward, Scaling Intimacy and the Center for Civic Reflection.
+Janice studied at Skidmore College and Oxford University, and has benefited greatly from training with the Social Transformation Project, Rockwood, National Outdoor Leadership School, Interaction Institute for Social Change, Race Forward, Scaling Intimacy and the Center for Civic Reflection.

 Senior Director Institutional Partnerships at Resilia